Book a call with admissions

 Bottom Line: Can Psychiatric Medications Help?

 Medications can be beneficial for treating mental illness, but they don’t work for everyone.
 Additionally, some people may experience side effects from mental health medications.
-Non-medication treatments for mental health include talk therapy, lifestyle changes, and alternative treatments including TMS, MeRT, and photobiomodulation.
-If you’re experiencing mental health symptoms, it’s important to talk to your doctor about all of your treatment options.
+Non-medication treatments for mental health include talk therapy, lifestyle changes, and alternative treatments including TMS, MeRT, and talk therapy.
+If you’re experiencing mental health symptoms, it’s essential to talk to your doctor about all of your treatment options.

 • • Get in touch • •